whoisghast/whoisghast/README.md

 - [byteregistry](https://github.com/whoisghast/ByteRegistry), a utility class for registering and retrieving byte array representations of strings

 ### What I am
-- The COO at [Exalon Technologies].
+- The CFO at [Exalon Technologies].
 - I'd prefer to live in an igloo but climate change is making it impossible.

 ### What I like in tech